quiltedhills/htfc3-kubejs_patches/README.md

 • Fixed a recipe conflict for crushing quartz <br/>
 • Made all Envelope Glider kinds obtainable <br/>
 • Made IE posts accept TFC stone bricks for the recipe <br/>
+• Added a fleshing machine recipe for processing papyrus into paper <br/>
+• Changed the amount of steps that looming burlap takes to more closely match item count <br/>
+• Made pollution capable of polluting saltwater and riverwater <br/>
+• Fixed the Pattern Grid GUI being broken with the orange inventory resource pack <br/>